RakhithJK/OfficeDev-teams-toolkit-wiki/AI-assistant-bot-in-Teams.md

 ### Other common customizations

-Refer to [Customize AI chatbot](https://aka.ms/teamsfx-ai-chat-bot#customize-ai-chatbot) to see other common customizations with Teams AI library.
+Refer to [Customize Basic AI chatbot](https://aka.ms/teamsfx-basic-ai-chatbot#customize-basic-ai-chatbot) to see other common customizations with Teams AI library.